joao-arthur/funis-node/docs/arrays/group-to-object.md

 ): plainObject<V>;
 ```

-Group the items by the return of the callback.
+Group the items by the returned value of the callback.
 Then return the groups in an plain object.

 ## Example